Questions & Answers – Drains, Leaks, Pipes, Odors

 Why does my faucet make a “clunk” sound every time I turn it on?

-The majority of the time, when a clunking sound comes from your pipes whether turning a faucet on or off, there is a loose washer somewhere in the faucet.
-This can be remedied by simply taking the faucet apart and replacing the washer with a new one.
-Make sure that you get the old nut out or you’ll have to flush it out when you turn the water back on.
+The majority of the time, when a clunking sound comes from your pipes whether turning a faucet on or off, there is a loose washer somewhere in the faucet, pipes that are loose in the wall or your water pressure in the home is too high.
+Call CCI to properly determine the cause.

 Why does the bathroom faucet only drip when the toilet is flushed or the shower is running?

 While this can be due to a variety of issues, it’s a good possibility that it’s simply a loose washer within the faucet.
 When it runs by itself the water pressure is enough to keep the washer in place but when used with another source of running water in the room, the pressure lets up enough to cause the leaking.